 Rule 6A-10.042, F.A.C., includes Florida's requirements for maintenance of test security.
-For more information, refer to Appendix E. Additionally, all test administrators must follow the security protocol outlined by test publishers.
+For more information, refer to Appendix E. Additionally, all test administrators must follow the security protocol that is outlined by test publishers.

-Section 1008.24, F.S., states that violations of test security guidelines are a first-degree misdemeanor punishable by a fine of up to \$1,000, up to a year in jail and may result in the loss of their teaching certificate.
+Section 1008.24, F.S., states that violations of test security guidelines are a first-degree misdemeanor punishable by a fine of up to \$1,000, up to a year in jail and may result in the loss of teaching certificate.
 Any suspected violations of test security must be reported to the local assessment director's office and the FDOE, Adult Education office.
-The FDOE will communicate the incident to the test publisher.
+The FDOE will advise the test publisher of the incident.

-All test security compromise incidents should be documented by the program and include a summary of the incident and statements from the parties involved.
-Programs should also stipulate what steps, if any, will be taken to prevent a similar occurrence in the future.
+All test security compromise incidents should be documented by the program and include a summary of the events associated with the incident, along with any appropriate statements from the parties involved.
+Programs may also be required to stipulate what actions, if any, will be implemented to prevent a similar occurrence in the future.